-ICCS 482 Professional Practices on Database Management I

-Topic(s) from various areas of database management are chosen according to current trends in the industry.

-ICCS 483 Professional Practices on Database Management II

-Topic(s) from various areas of database management are chosen according to current trends in the industry.

-ICCS 484 Professional Practices on Software Technology I

-Topic(s) from various areas of software technology are chosen according to current trends in the industry.

-ICCS 485 Professional Practices on Software Technology II

-Topic(s) from various areas of software technology are chosen according to current trends in the industry.

-ICCS 486 Professional Practices on Network Technology I

-Topic(s) from various areas of computer network technology are chosen according to current trends in the industry.

-ICCS 487 Professional Practices on Network Technology II

-Topic(s) from various areas of computer network technology are chosen according to current trends in the industry.

-ICCS 490 Independent Study in Computer Science

-Prerequisites: Consent of the instructor

-Directed study of a specific topic that is of interest of the student and the advisor; a research paper or article is required to complete the course.

-ICCU 201 Society, Politics and Economics in Contemporary Asia

-Introduction to Southeast Asia (SEA) and its extraordinary diversity through the humanities, the arts and social sciences.
-Emphasis on the intellectual and practical challenges linked to modernization and development.
-Study of the ways SEAmember states cope with the social, cultural, economic, political and religious issues brought about by globalization.

-ICCU 202 Introduction to Eastern and Western Art

-Introduction to the reading of a work of art as well as to learning and using specialized vocabulary to articulate the aesthetic experience.
+169 MUIC GENERAL CATALOG 2016-2017 2016-2017 ICCS 482 Professional Practices on Database Management I 4 (4-0-8) Prerequisites: - Topic(s) from various areas of database management are chosen according to current trends in the industry.
+ICCS 483 Professional Practices on Database Management II Prerequisites: - 4 (4-0-8) Topic(s) from various areas of database management are chosen according to current trends in the industry.
+ICCS 484 Professional Practices on Software Technology I Prerequisites: - 4 (4-0-8) Topic(s) from various areas of software technology are chosen according to current trends in the industry.
+ICCS 485 Professional Practices on Software Technology II Prerequisites: - 4 (4-0-8) Topic(s) from various areas of software technology are chosen according to current trends in the industry.
+ICCS 486 Professional Practices on Network Technology I Prerequisites: - 4 (4-0-8) Topic(s) from various areas of computer network technology are chosen according to current trends in the indu istry.
+ICCS 487 Professional Practices on Network Technology II Prerequisites: - 4 (4-0-8) Topic(s) from various areas of computer network technology are chosen according to current trends in the indu istry.
+ICCS 490 Independent Study in Computer Science Prerequisites: Consent of the instructor 4 (4-0-8) Directed study of a specific topic that is of interest of the student and the advisor; a research paper or article to complete the course. is required ICCU 201 Society, Politics and Economics in Contemporary Asia Prerequisites: - 4 (4-0-8) Introduction to Southeast Asia (SEA) and its extraordinary diversity through the humanities, the arts and socia Emphasis on the intellectual and practical challenges linked to modernization and development.
+Study of the v member states cope with the social, cultural, economic, political and religious issues brought about by globaliz ways SEA- ICCU 202 Introduction to Eastern and Western Art Prerequisites: - 4 (4-0-8) Introduction to the reading of a work of art as well as to learning and using specialized vocabulary to articulate the e aesthetic experience.
 Appreciation of the personal, social, political, and cultural meanings and significance of the visual arts.
 Understanding of the universality of the human experience expressed in a variety of art mediums as well as examination of the reasons for creating art.
 Introduction to an educated analysis and interpretations of artworks from a variety of cultural and artistic traditions.

-ICCU 203 Introduction to Value Studies
+ICCU 203 Introduction to Value Studies Prerequisites: -